Davis Schneider gets start in left field for Jays | Globalnews.ca

-TORONTO – Davis Schneider gets the start in left field for the Blue Jays against Tampa Bay as Toronto aims to move closer to clinching the American League East Division title.
+TORONTO – Davis Schneider got the start in left field for the Blue Jays on Saturday against Tampa Bay as Toronto aimed to move closer to clinching the American League East Division title.

+Schneider, who replaced Anthony Santander in the starting lineup, was tabbed to bat fifth in the mid-afternoon game at Rogers Centre.

+Blue Jays rookie right-hander Trey Yesavage was set to make his third career big-league start for Toronto while Tampa Bay countered with Joe Boyle.

 Schneider entered play with a .237 average and .797 OPS over 80 games this season.
 He has 11 homers and 31 RBIs.

-The Blue Jays start the day with a magic number of two to clinch the East crown.
-Toronto is seeking its first division title since 2015.
+The Blue Jays started the day with a magic number of two to clinch the East crown.
+Any combination of Toronto wins and New York losses totalling that number would give the Blue Jays their first division title since 2015.

+The Yankees were scheduled to play the Baltimore Orioles on Saturday afternoon.
+New York and Toronto started the day in a first-place tie in the East but the Blue Jays hold the tiebreaker thanks to a better head-to-head record.

+Kevin Gausman is the tentative starter for the Blue Jays in Sunday’s regular-season finale.
+His pitch count will likely be trimmed significantly if the Blue Jays clinch on Saturday.

 This report by The Canadian Press was first published Sept.
 27, 2025.